jcsq6/mkmz/README.md

 * ```-cheight <CellHeight>```
 *Specify height of cells in pixels of resulting image.*

-***Note: The width, height, cell width, and cell height parameters can be ommited and their values can be set, in order***
-***Note: If one parameter is given, and the related parameter is not, the related parameter's value will be the value of the given parameter***

 ## Examples
 * ```mkmz -width 10 -height 15 -cwidth 10 -cheight 10```
   *Generates maze with width 10, height 15, cell width 10, and cell height 10.
 Resulting image name is 10x15_maze.png*